adbar/trafilatura/docs/troubleshooting.rst

 - Several alternatives are available on the command-line, e.g. ``wget -O - "my_url" | trafilatura`` instead of ``trafilatura -u "my_url"``.
 - Emulating a browser is also possible, see the information on headless browsing above.

+Asynchronous processing can be more efficient than a multiprocessing in certain context, see for instance the ``aiohttp`` library.

 .. note::
     Downloads may fail because your IP or user agent are blocked.
 Trafilatura's crawling and download capacities do not bypass such restrictions.